ChrisPecc/react-pomodoro/README.md

     * a button to close the modal
 * the app had to be deployed on [Netlify](https://www.netlify.com/)

-It was also asked to prefer the use of React hooks rather than React classes.
+It was adviced to prefer the use of React hooks rather than React classes.

 ## Time Limit